Learning How To Carry Yourself With Confidence (The Truth)

 How to Cary Yourself with Confidence

-Your negative thinking will keep you from making eye contact with confident people you see or meet who show us what real confidence looks like.
+Your negative thinking can keep you from even making eye contact with the confident people you might meet who show you what real confidence looks like.

-That may be a quick fix to a long-term problem, and you are not searching the web to end up here for a quick fix.
-No, it would help if you had a solution that would last for you.
+And you are not searching the web just to end up here for a quick fix.

-Confidence is based on your belief system and overcoming the negative thinking patterns that create and maintain your low levels of self-esteem and low confidence, so read on.
+Confidence is based on your belief system and you need to learn to overcome the negative thinking patterns that create and maintain your low levels of self-esteem and low confidence.